bigskysoftware/htmx/www/essays/hypermedia-clients.md

 That's why, if we want to build web-based [hypermedia-driven applications](https://htmx.org/essays/hypermedia-driven-applications/), it's probably a good idea to use the standard, web-based hypermedia client: the browser.

 It is already an extremely powerful, well tested hypermedia client.
-And, [with just a bit of help](https://htmx.org/docs), it can be an even better hypermedia client.
+And, [with a bit of help](https://htmx.org/docs), it can be an even better hypermedia client.

-In general, building a good hypermedia client that satisfies all the constraints of REST is hard, and we should leverage (and extend) existing clients rather than building our own.
+In general, building a good hypermedia client that satisfies all the constraints of REST is hard, and we should lean towards using (and extending) existing clients rather than building our own new ones.

+### Hyperview

 That being said, there are times when building a new hypermedia client is appropriate.
 For example, this is what makes a technology like [Hyperview](https://hyperview.org/) so impressive and special.
 Hyperview